An illustrated celebration of the engineering around us

 Let's get to know the Cam a bit better.

-The CAM is a classic mechanical component used in countless mechanisms.
+A Cam is a classic mechanical component used in countless mechanisms.
 In this design, it's crucial in helping the Lid flip open and flip closed.

-The CAM has a bit of an odd shape.
+The Cam has a bit of an odd shape.
 This helps guide the motion of the Lid.

 Let's get to know the Cam a bit better.

-The CAM is a classic mechanical component used in countless mechanisms.
+A Cam is a classic mechanical component used in countless mechanisms.
 In this design, it's crucial in helping the Lid flip open and flip closed.

-The CAM has a bit of an odd shape.
+The Cam has a bit of an odd shape.
 This helps guide the motion of the Lid.

 © 2025 Bryan Macomber Design LLC.
 All Rights Reserved.